Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 """"""""""""""""

-A ``SHARED`` library may be marked with the :prop_tgt:`FRAMEWORK` target property to create an OS X Framework:
+A ``SHARED`` library may be marked with the :prop_tgt:`FRAMEWORK` target property to create an OS X or iOS Framework Bundle.
+The ``MACOSX_FRAMEWORK_IDENTIFIER`` sets ``CFBundleIdentifier`` key and it uniquely identifies the bundle.

 .. code-block:: cmake

   add_library(MyFramework SHARED MyFramework.cpp)
   set_target_properties(MyFramework PROPERTIES
-    FRAMEWORK 1
+    FRAMEWORK TRUE
     FRAMEWORK_VERSION A
+    MACOSX_FRAMEWORK_IDENTIFIER org.cmake.MyFramework
   )

 .. _`Object Libraries`: